 Not one of these factors is supposed to be more important than the others.
-With that being said, old habits will die hard and courts typically like to see that the petitioner both needs and deserves the expungement.
+With that being said, old habits die hard and courts typically like to see that the petitioner both needs and deserves the expungement.

 It is best if the petitioner can demonstrate that they have, in fact, been burdened by the criminal record.
-This is typically shown by being denied housing, not getting a job or even having a job offer rescinded once a background check is performed, being denied a professional license, and/or being denied the education they need to further their career.
+This is typically shown by being denied housing, not getting a job or having a job offer rescinded once a background check is performed, being denied a professional license, and/or being denied the education they need to further their career.